Marc Anthony Collection: Fall 2011

-The Marc Anthony Collection was launched at the Kohl's Department Store in the Newport Centre Mall in Jersey City on September 7, 2011.
+The Marc Anthony Collection was launched at the Kohl's in the Newport Centre Mall in Jersey City on September 7, 2011.
 The debut of Anthony and Lopez's lines marked the biggest product launch in the retailer's history, according to CEO Kevin Mansell.
 To celebrate the launch of the Anthony and Lopez collections, Kohl's launched a Best Friends Getaway contest, offering fifteen winners a chance to "live it up with their best friend on an all-expense paid trip to New York City."

 Prices range from $28 to $225.
 Of the collection, Anthony stated that it's "for anybody who wants to feel good in clothes."
 He was inspired to create the line after "years of having to wear clothing, in various situations, whether it be in public (or anywhere else)."
 He concluded: "It's just about how the clothes feel.
 You can wear cool, stylish clothes but they don't feel good.
 We made sure these clothes feel good.
 I'd wear them a billion percent [sic] of the time."
 Anthony said he had input throughout the whole designing process, "even though he doesn't have the technical skills to do things like create spec drawings."